 Packaged foods and beverages that contain a major food allergen must declare its presence on the product labeling.
-Major food allergens include ingredients from milk, eggs, fish, crustacean shellfish, tree nuts, wheat, peanuts, and soybeans.
+Major food allergens include ingredients from milk, eggs, fish, crustacean shellfish, tree nuts, wheat, peanuts, and by David Lennarz soybeans.
 These major food allergens account for 90% of all food allergies.
+As such, the FDA has required that they be declared since 1 January 2006, as a result of the Food Allergen Labeling and Consumer Protection Act of 2004.